karashiiro/Rimap/README.md

-# Rimap
+# Xivvi
 (WIP) A production version of Prima.

-# Adding Rimap to Your Discord Server
+# Adding Xivvi to Your Discord Server
-This is the easy way to use Rimap, just click the link below to add Rimap to your server and then follow the other directions:
+This is the easy way to use Xivvi, just click the link below to add Rimap to your server and then follow the other directions:

 No link here yet.

-Create a channel called `#bot-stuff` for Rimap to post random data to, and make sure you have a role called "Moderator".
+Create a channel called `#bot-stuff` for Xivvi to post random data to, and make sure you have a role called "Moderator".

 # Commands